vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Sidekiq

-Sidekiq is an essential part of the Mastodon environment and delivered as part of the Mastodon codebase.

-Everything that happens when you interact with Mastodon—and the wider Fediverse—through our instance has to pass through Sidekiq.
-It communicates with Redis, PostgreSQL, Elastic Search, and other instances on a regular basis.
+[Sidekiq](https://sidekiq.org) is a popular background job processing library for Ruby applications, and it is used in Mastodon for various purposes:

+- Federated content delivery: In a federated network like Mastodon, user content is distributed across multiple instances (servers).
+When a user posts a new status update, it needs to be delivered to followers on other instances.
+Sidekiq helps with processing and delivering these updates asynchronously.
+- Push notifications: Mastodon uses Sidekiq to manage push notifications for mentions, direct messages, and other interactions.
+These notifications are processed in the background to keep the user experience smooth and responsive.
+- Media processing: When a user uploads an image or video, Mastodon performs various tasks like resizing, optimizing, and creating thumbnails.
+Sidekiq handles these media processing tasks asynchronously to ensure that the main application thread remains responsive.
+- Periodic tasks: Mastodon uses Sidekiq to schedule and execute periodic tasks, such as cleaning up old data, updating statistics, or refreshing user feeds.
+These tasks run in the background to maintain the overall performance and stability of the platform.
+- Import and export of user data: Mastodon allows users to import and export their data (like following lists, block lists, and account backups).
+Sidekiq is used to process these tasks in the background.

+By using Sidekiq, Mastodon can handle multiple tasks concurrently and efficiently, improving the performance and responsiveness of the platform.
+This is crucial for providing a good user experience, especially considering the federated and decentralized nature of Mastodon.

-In our environment, Sidekiq processes over one million tasks per day.
+In the vmst.io environment, Sidekiq processes over one million tasks per day.

-There are multiple queues which are distributed across two dedicated worker nodes.

-- Default
-- Ingress
-- Push
-- Pull
-- Mailers
-- Scheduler

-An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

 There are two virtual machines ([Scotty](https://memory-alpha.fandom.com/wiki/Montgomery_Scott) and [Decker](https://memory-alpha.fandom.com/wiki/Will_Decker)).
 Both systems have 2 vCPU and 4 GB of memory.

 #### Tuning

-Bootstrapping a Mastodon instance is about 30% community management, 20% general server management, and 50% of figuring out what you've done to anger Sidekiq.
+Bootstrapping a Mastodon instance involves 30% community management, 20% general server management, and 50% determining what has angered Sidekiq.

-The default install of Mastodon, when deployed from source, generates one Sidekiq service with 25 threads.
+By default, deploying Mastodon from its source generates a single Sidekiq service with 25 threads.

-Each thread when active has _the potential_ to be an active connection to the PostgreSQL database, but it might also do something else entirely, like send an email notification or fetch a remote image, or tell another server that users have posted.
+Each active thread can potentially establish a connection to the PostgreSQL database or perform other tasks, such as sending email notifications, fetching remote images, or notifying other servers of user posts.
-It's somewhat unpredictable.
+This behavior is somewhat unpredictable.

-There are two values that must be managed for Sidekiq:
+Two values must be managed for Sidekiq:

-- The threads assigned to the service (which can be done in the `.service` file or in the `docker-compose.yml` file depending on the deployment type.)
+- The threads assigned to the service, which can be configured in the `.service` file or the `docker-compose.yml` file, depending on the deployment type.
-- The `DB_POOL` variable sets the maximum amount of open connections that the service can have to the database (keeping in mind that not every thread is going to open a connection.)
+- The `DB_POOL` variable, which sets the maximum number of open connections the service can have to the database (bearing in mind that not every thread will open a connection).

-It's best practice for these values to always be the same, for each instance of Sidekiq.
+It is best practice for these values to be the same for each Sidekiq instance.
-Again, by default there is only one instance of Sidekiq.
+By default, there is only one Sidekiq instance.

-25 threads may be enough for a deployment of a few hundred active users in an instance, or a larger one under light load, but one user with a popular toot that goes viral could quickly cause the queues to back up and timelines to stop updating with content until the backlog is processed.
+25 threads may suffice for an instance with a few hundred active users or a larger instance under light load.
+However, a single popular toot going viral can quickly cause queues to back up and timelines to stop updating until the backlog is processed.

-Furthermore, when one instance struggles it causes other instances in the federation to be delayed as well, causing "red light" errors and other issues.
+Moreover, when one instance struggles, it can cause delays in other instances within the federation, leading to "red light" errors and other issues.

-The solution to this could be to add additional threads to your service, but as explained this comes at a cost in additional database connections.
+One solution could be to add more threads to your service, but this may result in additional database connections.
-PostgreSQL has limits based on the size of the deployment, and as explained more below this can be overcome by utilizing pgBouncer as part of the deployment.
+PostgreSQL has limits based on the deployment size, which can be addressed by using pgBouncer as part of the deployment.

-The first thought would be to increase the number of threads in your Sidekiq service file from 25 to 50, 100, etc.
+It might be tempting to increase the number of threads in your Sidekiq service file from 25 to 50, 100, etc.

-This is incorrect.
+However, this is not the correct approach.

-Sidekiq does not utilize more than the 25-30 threads generated by a single service, you'll simply burn CPU cycles and waste possible database connections that are doing nothing.
+Sidekiq does not utilize more than 25-30 threads generated by a single service; you will simply consume CPU cycles and waste potential database connections.

-The solution is to spawn more Sidekiq workers by creating additional Systemd services or Docker containers dedicated to Sidekiq.
+The solution is to spawn more Sidekiq workers by creating additional `systemd` services or Docker containers dedicated to Sidekiq.
-Each service should then by limited to the queue(s) that you want them to process in the order of their priority.
+Each service should be limited to the queue(s) you want them to process in the order of their priority.

 Example `mastodon-sidekiq-push-pull.service` configuration file: